The Design Museum - London

-Curated by Norman Foster, the exhibition Cartier in Motion explores the creativity of Cartier design.
+Curated by Norman Foster, the exhibition Cartier in Motion explored the creativity of Cartier design from May 25 through July 28, 2017.

-The 170 exhibits are primarily pieces from the Cartier Collection as well as loans from the Collection of the Monaco Princely Palace Collection, the Musée de l’Air et de l’Espace at Le Bourget airport and the Rockefeller Center in New York.
-Extracts from a scrapbook found in the Cartier Archives complement the exhibits with insights into the research work of designers at the Maison.
+The 170 exhibits were primarily pieces from the Cartier Collection as well as loans from the Collection of the Monaco Princely Palace Collection, the Musée de l’Air et de l’Espace at Le Bourget airport and the Rockefeller Center in New York.
+Extracts from a scrapbook found in the Cartier Archives complemented the exhibits with insights into the research work of designers at the Maison.

 - The evolution of Paris and its influence on Cartier shapes